nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 {% endif %}

-{% if page.ios or page.xamarin or page.react or page.mparticle_ios %}
+{% if page.ios or page.react or page.mparticle_ios %}
 ## Make your app aware of incoming Universal Links
 {% endif %}